vincentDcmps/homelab/docs/ADR/001-Development-environment.md

 ## Context

-we need to create a virtual cluster to do test without impact on production diferent way:
+we need to create a virtual cluster to do test without impact on production.

 ### Virtualisation or Container

 Virtualisation provide better isolation but must ressource are needed.
 Container able to create more item without consum as resource than virtual machine.

 ### Creation Wrapper